Creativity through technology.

 We are a team of scientists and innovators that question the status quo.
 We are committed to making a difference in the health and well being of people across the lifespan.
 We solve problems others ignore.
 The results are products that people love to use.

 Regina Firpo-Triplett, MPH, MCHES is an experienced health educator and behavioral scientist, specializing in youth, sexual and reproductive health, and evidence-based programming.
+She was the primary founder of dfusion.
 She has developed, trained to and evaluated science-based programs for youth and providers from a variety of settings including school, juvenile justice, community-based organizations, clinics, and homeless shelters throughout the United States.
 Regina has served as the Principal Investigator for six NIH funded studies focused on providing effective skills-based online/mobile training to prepare educators to lead evidence-based interventions – four of which were randomized controlled trials.
 She was instrumental in developing the Resource Center for Adolescent Pregnancy Prevention (ReCAPP) and an online BDI Logic Model course, which have been used by hundreds of thousands of educators and program planners in the U.S. and abroad.
 Regina directed Adaptation Guidance Projects for CDC and the Office of Adolescent Health and has shared her expertise in dozens of presentations and trainings/TA sessions.
 She earned her Masters of Public Health in School and Community Health Education at California State University, Northridge and her Bachelors of Science in Biology from Loyola Marymount University.

 Tamara Kuhn, MA is an experienced social scientist, programmer, and web developer who specializes in the design and programming of health and behavioral science-related technology.
-She has spent more than 15 years conceptualizing health related product development, and has been responsible fore directing or programming technology-related projects for small businesses focused on delivering technological innovation in health and prevention.
+She has spent more than 15 years conceptualizing health related product development, and has been responsible for directing or programming technology-related projects for small businesses focused on delivering technological innovation in health and prevention.
 She has been instrumental in developing mobile apps (mhealth), responsive web sites, online education and training, clinical databases, large scale datasets, and data management systems.
-Tamara has served as the Principal Investigator or Co-Principal Investigator for 15 NIH funded studies focused on using technology to improve health outcomes through translational research.
-Additionally she has directed the technology development for more than 30 federally funded projects.
+Tamara has served as the Principal Investigator or Co-Principal Investigator for more than 15 NIH funded studies focused on using technology to improve health outcomes through translational research.
+Additionally she has directed the technology development for more than 35 federally funded projects.
 She earned her Masters degree from Stanford University in Sociology.

 The dfusion Board

-Dr. Robert B. Keet, MD, FACP, serves as the President of Western Medical Associates, Inc. Dr. Keet has been Chief Medical Officer of Axolotl Corporation since 1998.
+dfusion Board Chair Dr. Robert B. Keet, MD, FACP, serves as the President of Western Medical Associates, Inc. Dr. Keet has been Chief Medical Officer of Axolotl Corporation since 1998.
 He served as a Medical Director of Axolotl Corp. since November 1998.
 He served as medical director of the Haight Ashbury Free Medical Clinic.
 In 1985, he was instrumental in forming Physicians Medical Group Inc., an IPA of 160 physicians and served as its Medical Director from 1987 to 1997.
 In 1993, Dr. Keet helped form and served as Medical Director of Physician Services, Inc., an MSO that provides administrative services to the Santa Cruz community.
 In association with Kaneco Inc., Dr. Keet developed and implemented a corporate health education training program.
 He was voted one of twenty of the most influential people in healthcare and is an industry advisor for publications and conferences.
 In 1989, he published The Medical Marketplace, A Consumer's Guide to Health Care.
 Dr. Keet spent a year in a Bio-Medical Engineering Masters Program at the University of Vermont.
 Dr. Keet has practiced Internal Medicine and Geriatrics in California for more then 30 years, and he continues to do so.